microsoft/vcpkg-docs/vcpkg/commands/export.md

 ## Description

-Export built packages from the [installed directory](common-options.md#install-root) into a standalone developer SDK.
+The `export` command exports built packages from the [installed directory](common-options.md#install-root) into a standalone developer SDK.

 `export` produces a standalone, distributable SDK (Software Development Kit) that can be used on another machine without separately acquiring vcpkg.
 It contains: